Accessibility

 Accessible digital labels

-All special exhibitions will have accessible digital labels.
-These will be posted on the special exhibition webpage and will include the content of all object labels and wall text.
+Most special exhibitions will have accessible digital labels posted on the special exhibition webpage.
+This will include the content of all object labels and wall text.
 QR codes that link to these labels will be available in the galleries.
-We aim to include these for other galleries as soon as possible.
+These are typically available about 1 month after the exhibition opens.

 Image descriptions

-We continue to work towards providing image descriptions for all objects in our special exhibitions.
+We are currently working to provide image descriptions for as many objects as possible in our special exhibitions.
 A small team works to get them out as quickly as possible.
 If you’d like to join our email list to receive updates please let us know.
-These will be posted on the special exhibition webpage.
+They will be added to the accessible digital labels as they are completed.

 Audio description

-We continue to work towards creating audio descriptions for media on view.
+We are working towards creating audio descriptions for all media on view.
 If you encounter one that does not have this and would like a description please let us know.

 Captioning

-We continue to work towards captioning all media on view.
+We are working towards captioning or transcripts available for all media on view.
 If you encounter one that does not have this please let us know.
-We provide automated real time captioning for in-person and virtual programming.
+We provide automated real time captioning for most in-person and virtual programming.
 If you’d like to request CART or TypeWell please contact us in advance of the program with your request.

 Assistive listening devices